gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 ### On Torque

+Torque is a concept that comes up a lot, isn't something that most freshman start off knowing about, and frankly isn't often explained well in physics classes.

-Torque is "turney force" - force that acts in a circle.
+I always think of torque is "turney force" - force that acts in a circle.
 Like when you turn a wrench, and tighten a bolt.

 ![Torque from wrench](/assets/torque_on_wrench.png)